 Pay Attention to Body Language

 Just like with humans, a dog’s body language can speak volumes.
-A dog with a tense body, stiff tail, pulled back head or ears, or furrowed brow may be uncomfortable or not feeling well (even a yawn can be an indicator that something isn’t right).
+A dog with a tense body, stiff tail, pulled back head or ears, or furrowed brow may be uncomfortable or not feeling well (even a yawn can be an indicator that something is not right).
 When encountering a dog that appears to be stressed, keep a safe distance.

 Stay Still and Avoid Eye Contact